 “But you won’t give up?”
 Amma asked.

-“No. Provided I don’t run into you more often,” Hopper replied.
+“Only if I don’t run into you more often,” Hopper replied.

 The dogs got up instantly, bared their teeth with throaty growls and took up the watch at Amma’s seat.
 The woman he had sought for seven hundred years returned a couple of minutes later.